INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 <a id="sorting-grouping-faceting"></a>

-## Sorting, grouping & faceting
+## Sorting, grouping, filtering & faceting

-The sort, group and facets parameters receive one or more criteria (comma-separated) that indicate what to sort, group or facet on.
+The sort, group, hitfiltercrit and facets parameters receive one or more criteria (comma-separated) that indicate what to sort, group, filter or facet on.

 <table>
 	<tr>